Why Is Lakshmi Puja Celebrated on Diwali

 Pooja Items Needed and Placement of Idols

-Items typically include images or idols of Lakshmi and Ganesha, coins or currency notes, sweets, kumkum, rice, incense, and flower petals.
+Before the prayer, devotees should keep things like images or idols of Lakshmi and Ganesha, coins or currency notes, sweets, kumkum, rice, incense, and flower petals.
 Idols are placed facing north-east or east, symbolizing divine presence and purity.

 Steps of Worship: Lakshmi Puja Vidhi on Diwali

-• Invoke Goddess Lakshmi with devotional chants.
+• Worship Goddess Lakshmi with devotional chants and bhajans.

 • Perform aarti and recite Lakshmi mantras, like “Om Shreem Mahalakshmiyei Namah”.